What are Breast Implant Illness (BII)? Symptoms?

-Breast implant illness or silicone implant illness, often does not refer to a specific disease or problem and has not been formally categorized or defined by the medical community.
+Breast Implant Illness (BII) or perhaps more accurately known as Systemic Symptoms Associated with Breast Implants (SSBI), often does not refer to a specific disease or problem and has not been formally categorized or defined by the medical community.
 Therefore, BII is more like an all-encompassing category of issues/symptoms that some women with implants have described.

-BII has also been referred to as Silicone implant illness (2019), Human adjuvant disease (1964), silicone-induced human adjuvant disease, autoimmune/inflammatory syndrome induced by adjuvants (2011), and silicone implant incompatibility syndrome (2013)1.
+BII or SSBI has also been referred to as Silicone implant illness (2019), Human adjuvant disease (1964), silicone-induced human adjuvant disease, autoimmune/inflammatory syndrome induced by adjuvants (2011), and silicone implant incompatibility syndrome (2013)1.

 These are symptoms that have been reported by women with BII (Breast Implant Illness):1